syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### AutoScrollingDelta

-[`AutoScrollingDelta`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingDelta.html) is used to ensure that the specified range of data is always visible in the chart.
-It always shows the recently added data points at the end and scrolling will be reset to the end of the range whenever a new point is added.
+The [`AutoScrollingDelta`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingDelta.html) property is used to ensure that the specified range of data is always visible in the chart.
+This always shows the recently added data points at the end.
+Scrolling will be reset to the end of the range whenever a new point is added.

-By adding [`ChartZoomPanBehavior`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior.html) to the chart, you can scroll to see the previous datapoints.
+By adding the [`ChartZoomPanBehavior`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior.html) property to the chart, you can scroll to see the previous datapoints.

 ### AutoScrollingDeltaType

-In [`DateTimeAxis`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis.html), you can apply auto scrolling delta value in years, months, days, hours, minutes, seconds and milliseconds by setting `AutoScrollingDeltaType` property.
+In [`DateTimeAxis`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis.html), you can apply auto scrolling delta value in years, months, days, hours, minutes, seconds, and milliseconds by setting the `AutoScrollingDeltaType` property.

 {% tabs %}